rundeckpro/training-service-oriented/README.md

-These examples support Rundeck basic training where you will learn how Rundeck integrates with other tools, uses Jobs to provide self serve automation, and how to automate the setup of Rundeck itself.
+These examples support Rundeck basic training where you will learn how Rundeck integrates with other tools, use Jobs to provide self serve automation, and how to automate the setup of Rundeck itself.

 The example shows Rundeck supporting a continuous delivery process for a webapp called "simple".
-A set of Rundeck jobs  manage the webapp deployed to a set of tomcat instances in the "simple" app environment.
+Rundeck jobs  manage the webapp deployed to a set of tomcat instances in the "simple" app environment.
 The jobs handle utility tasks as well as deploy the webapp, and manage the app startup and shutdown of the tomcat instances, too.